 that supports some of the Brandmeister talkgroups.

 Use the Parrot

 talkgroup to test your audio levels and quality to

 confirm it is within norms.
 How well you sound

 is important to other users who hear your

 That means use your highest power setting available

-unless you are positive your weaker signal is under
+unless you are reasonable certain that your signal strength is

 Always when calling, say the

 talkgroup you are on as many users scan or use RX